Ginkgo Biloba Benefits

 Ginkgo Biloba Dosage

-Although there are very few side effects reported for Ginkgo biloba, there are occasional complaints.
-These tend to involve minor gastrointestinal discomfort and are more likely at higher doses than lower ones.
-Rarely, users complain of headaches, dizziness, or heart palpitations with prolonged use.
+Although there are very few side effects reported for Ginkgo Biloba, occasional complaints involve minor gastrointestinal discomfort, headaches, dizziness, or heart palpitations with prolonged use.
 These side effects are more likely at higher doses.